Zsmerritt/Flutter_AWS_CloudWatch/README.md

 out aren't lost, and the request will be retried the next time a log is added to the queue.
 If this happens frequently though, it can be a problem.

-1)  Increasing the timeout
+1)  Increasing the timeout -
 The first thing to try is increasing the duration of the `requestTimeout` parameter.
 This increases the amount of time requests have before timing out.

-2)  Adjusting the dynamic timeout
+2)  Adjusting the dynamic timeout -
 If increasing the request timeout doesn't work, you can try adjusting the dynamic timeout.
 With the dynamic timeout, as requests timeout, the timeout is slowly increased.
 The aim of this feature is to tune the timeout to the situation the user is in.

     `useDynamicTimeout`: whether this feature is enabled.
 Default: true

-    `timeoutMultiplier`: how much the timeout increases after a timeout.
+    `timeoutMultiplier`: factor by which the timeout increases after a timeout.
 Default: 1.2

     `dynamicTimeoutMax`: the upper bound for the `requestTimeout`.
 Default: 2 minutes

-3) Adjusting log limits
+3) Adjusting log limits -
 If that still doesn't solve the issue, there are several other options that are aimed at decreasing the size of the payload.